arsatis/arsatis/README.md

 During my free time, I enjoy exploring new technologies and reading up concepts in Computer Science, Psychology, and Mathematics.
 I have been doing research on benchmarking blockchain systems, and am currently looking into other distributed data systems and advanced graph theory.

-* 💻 Some of the languages which I am proficient in include C++, Python, SQL, and Golang.
+* 💻 Some of the languages which I am most proficient in include C++, Python, and SQL.
-  * I also have some prior experience with C, Rust, JavaScript, and Java.
+  * I also have prior experience with Golang, C, Rust, JavaScript, and Java.

 <!--
 * 🤔 I’m looking for help with ...